 4. Keep it close to home.

 Literally!
 The park was close to their home.
-We wanted to make sure that it was as easy as possible for them to get to the park.
-When you’ve got a little toddler or preschooler in tow, keeping them comfortable is important, too.
+We wanted to make sure that it was as easy as possible to get to the park.
+When you’ve got a little toddler or preschooler in tow, keeping them comfortable is essential.
 A shorter ride usually means a better attention span once they arrive for the session.

 5. Bring toys!

 Why not?
 In this case, one of grandma’s cameras became a perfect prop to tell their family’s story.
 There was nothing like it to bring a big grin to Carter’s face!
-He was enjoying himself while he took pictures of mom and dad and that made for some really fun photographs!
+He enjoyed himself while he took pictures of mom and dad, which made for some enjoyable photographs!
 Those near-to-their-heart things go a long way towards keeping them entertained and happy.
-They’re also an important part of their histories so they’re wonderful to include.
+They’re also an important part of their histories, so they’re lovely to include.

 That’s just a few of the many things to consider when planning out your maternity and family session to make sure things go smoothly.
 These are just some of our favorite images and all the planning was worth it.